SUSE/scf/tooling/mb-chart-assessment/README.md

 and processing only new charts as they are added to the stable.

-All files and directories used by the script will be placed into the sub directory `_work/` of the current working directory, and all with have the prefix `dbe-` in their names.
+All files and directories used by the script will be placed into the sub directory `_work/mb-chart-assessment` of the git repository root.

 During operation the script will print progress information to its standard output.